Ömer Aşık: Return to Chicago (2018)

 On February 1, 2018, Aşık was traded, along with Jameer Nelson, Tony Allen and a protected first-round pick, to the Chicago Bulls in exchange for Nikola Mirotić and a 2018 second-round pick.
 In addition, Chicago will have the right to swap its 2021 second-round pick with New Orleans' own 2021 second-round pick.
-On September 22, 2018, Aşık was ruled out indefinitely with inflammatory arthritis that flared up over the summer.
-On October 21, 2018, he was waived by the Bulls.
+On September 22, Aşık was ruled out indefinitely with inflammatory arthritis that flared up over the summer.
+On October 21, he was waived by the Bulls.
 On June 26, 2019, the NBA removed Asik's contract from the Bulls' books via career-ending injury/illness.

 International career

 Aşık first played on the national stage when he was appointed to Turkey's 2006 U20 European Championship Men's Division A team.
 He played a supporting role, averaging only 2 points and 2.6 rebounds per game.
 The 2006 Turkish men's national U-20 team won the silver medal, losing in the championship to Serbia & Montenegro.
-In 2010, Aşık was a part of the Turkish national team for the 2010 FIBA World Championship.
+In 2010, Aşık was a part of the Turkey national team for the 2010 FIBA World Championship.
 He played a significant role for Turkey with 8.9 points and 6.9 rebounds per game, helping Turkey to the championship game against the United States.
 Turkey fell to the US 81–64, achieving the silver medal.
 He proved himself against some of the world's greatest players, even scoring 17 points in a landslide victory over China.